-To effectively leverage your company’s data, your teams need to be able to quickly and easily access business analytics and insights to make better decisions.
-But internal data requests eat into your analysts or engineers’ time and cause bottlenecks.
+To effectively leverage your company’s data, teams need to be able to quickly and easily access and analyze the company's data and data sets to derive insights to make better decisions.
+But internal data requests eat into your analysts or engineers’ time and can cause bottlenecks.
 This, in turn, can hamper your team’s ability to do their jobs, predict trends, and react to changes.

-Here’s our pick for the 7 best Power BI alternatives to empower your non-tech teams:
+Here's our picks for the 7 best Power BI alternatives to empower your non-tech teams:

 Power BI is one of the leading business analytics platforms on the market.
-It enables self-service, enterprise-level analytics for data analysts and business users to ask ad hoc questions.
+It is an on-premise business intelligence tool that enables self-service, enterprise-level analytics for data analysts and business users to ask ad hoc questions.

 As a Microsoft product, Power BI uses the MS ecosystem, including Azure and Office 365, and a proprietary formula and query language called DAX.
 It comes in six packages: Desktop, Pro, Premium, Mobile, Embedded, and Report Server.